Board of Directors

 Mark Potts

-Mark Potts is a managing partner of Potts Exploration, L.L.C., an oil & gas company, working with his father Ray and brother Steve.
+Mark Potts is a managing partner of Potts Exploration, L.L.C., an oil & gas company, working with his brother Steve.
 Mark has also served on the boards of Chance to Change and The Francis Tuttle Foundation.
 Mark has a passion for those who struggle with addiction and recovery and those who try to help them.

 Larry Potts